Constitution

 12. The Executive Board may propose any member of IRSPM for title of Honorary Member to be approved by the AGM.
 Honorary members will be acknowledged for their extended outstanding service to IRSPM.

-1. The Society shall publish newsletters, conference proceedings, working papers, monographs, and any other materials of interest from time to time as approved by the EB according with the policies and the By-Laws of the Society.
+1. The Society shall publish newsletters, conference proceedings, working papers, monographs, and any other materials of interest from time to time as approved by the EB according to the policies and the By-Laws of the Society.
 IRSPM will organize an annual conference.
 It will support the development of regional, cross-associational and special interest groups as the EB thinks fit from time to time and in line with the objectives of the Society.
 It will support and encourage, by means to be defined by the EB, the publication of high level research and theoretical publications by the members of the Society.

 2. Should the international conference, or any other meeting organized by IRSPM, make a surplus once all costs have been accounted for, then this surplus shall be paid to the account of IRSPM.